-- 1 Reminder of the rules, and the three step routine, delivered privately, - 2 Caution deliver in private if possible, make the child aware of his/her behaviour and clearly outline consequence if he/she continues eg having time out.
-Use phrase "think carefully about your next step" - 3 Last chance speak to the child in private, give him/her a final opportunity to engage.
-Offer him/her a positive choice to do eg Do you remember yesterday when you helped me to tidy up?
-That is the Stefan I need to see today, that is the Stefan you can be all the time.

-I don't like your behaviour.
+- 1. Reminder - of the rules, and the 3 step routine appropriate to the command eg lining up in assembly, deliver privately, - 2.
+Caution - deliver in private if possible, make the student aware of their behaviour and clearly outline consequence if they continue eg having time out.
+Use phrase " think carefully about your next step " - 3.
+Last chance speak to the student in private, give them a final opportunity to engage.
+Offer them a positive choice to do so eg Do you remember yesterday when you helped me to tidy up?
+That is the Stefan I need to see today, that is the Stefan you can be all the time. - I don't like your behaviour.
 Your behaviour is disruptive, damaging and dangerous.
-I don't like your behaviour but I believe that you can be a success.

-- 4 Use 30 second scripts see previous - 5 You could attach 'Stay behind for two minutes after class' to this step.
-That two minutes is owed when the child reaches this step, it is not part of a future negotiation on behaviour, it cannot be removed reduced or substituted - 6 Time out If the child hasn't engaged after the third reminder he/she needs time out, this can be a short time (must be short: no more than the child's age) this is a few minutes for the child to think about him/her behaviour and calm down. - 7 Repair - this might be a quick chat at breaktime in the playground or more formal meeting.
+I don't like your behaviour but I believe that you can be a success. - Use 30 second scripts see previous (appendix 2, point 12) - You could attach 'Stay behind for two minutes after class' to this step.
+That two minutes is owed when the child reaches this step, it is not part of a future negotiation on behaviour, it cannot be removed reduced or substituted - 4.
+Time out If the child hasn't engage after the third reminder they need time out, this can be a short time (must be short no more than the child's age) this is a few minutes for the child to think about their behaviour and calm down. - 5.
+Repair. this might be a quick chat at break time in the yard or more formal meeting.
 (See restorative questions)